gizmodesbois/cardstoemp/pages/home.md

 As you may, or may not know, tomorrow 22/03/19 will be the birthday of our friend, colleague and teacher [@jeromecoupe](https://twitter.com/jeromecoupe)

 But lets face it, sending birthday cards is so 2018.
 Still, we want to find a way to congratulate Jérome for the great person he is.
-That's why we ([Simon](https://twitter.com/henrottesimon) and [Julien](https://twitter.com/thylo)) thought about sending him a "Stoemp" of pages created by his friend.
+That's why we ([Simon](https://twitter.com/henrottesimon) and [Julien](https://twitter.com/thylo)) thought about sending him a "Stoemp" of pages created by his friends.
 It can contain pretty much any thing you want, it doesn't have to be the nicest webpage you've ever made, it just have to be a part of you.

 We are saddly a bit late to the party so please share this with anyone who might be interested in participating.
 We plan on sending a netlify link to him the 22/03/2019 at 7pm